 You know your family member best and will be able to provide valuable insights that will make it more likely that your child will receive the appropriate type and amount of support.

-The information provided on this page gives a brief overview of the supports you can expect to find in a NSW Department of Education and Communities regular, mainstream school.
+The information provided on this page gives a brief overview of the supports you can expect to find in a NSW Department of Education regular, mainstream school.

 To read about funded programs in Independent schools visit The Association of Independent Schools (AIS) website.
 For more detailed information you will need to talk to the specific independent school you are interested in.

 To read about funded programs in Catholic schools visit the Catholic Schools in NSW and ACT website.
 For more detailed information you will need to talk to a specific Catholic school or diocese.

-Keep in mind the education standards apply to all education provider regardless of whether they are state, independent or Catholic.
+Keep in mind the education standards apply to all education providers regardless of whether they are state, independent or Catholic.

 In NSW state schools there are school resources that are available to all students within the Learning and Support framework.
 Students who have additional needs that cannot be adequately met through the schools resources can apply for Integrated Funding Support.
 Students will need to have an identified disability to receive this funding.